RegioHelden/django-kafka/README.md

 Default: `django_kafka.error_handlers.ClientErrorHandler`

 This is an `error_cb` hook (see [Kafka Client Configuration](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html#kafka-client-configuration) for reference).
-It is triggered for client global errors and in case of fatal error it raises `DjangoKafkaException`.
+It is triggered for client global errors and in case of fatal error it raises `DjangoKafkaError`.

 ## Bidirectional data sync with no infinite event loop.